Physical therapy proven to aid in relieving pelvic pain

 recognizes the role that physical therapy can play in the management or elimination of pelvic pain related to some conditions.

-“A commonly overlooked source of pelvic pain is the muscles and joints surrounding the pelvis,” said Nikki Doup, PT, DPT, a certified pelvic physical therapist at Swedish Covenant Hospital.
+“A commonly overlooked source of pelvic pain is the muscles and joints surrounding the pelvis,” said Nikki Doup, PT, DPT, a certified pelvic physical therapist at Swedish Hospital.
 “These conditions can often be treated conservatively using pelvic floor physical therapy which may include a combination of therapy and massage techniques, stretching and targeted exercises.”

 “It a physical cause for the pain is identified, physical therapy is an excellent, minimally invasive treatment approach that can help manage and/or resolve the problem,” said Heather.
 “Therapy will also provide the patient with treatment techniques to use independently throughout their life to maintain their progress."

-Swedish Covenant Hospital’s outpatient physical therapy services employs board-certified physical therapists specializing in a number of areas, include pelvic health.
+Swedish Hospital’s outpatient physical therapy services employs board-certified physical therapists specializing in a number of areas, include pelvic health.
 To view the outpatient rehabilitation team, please visit their page

 , or call 773-989-1681